Ravindu56/spleen_prediction_model/JUSTIFICATION.md

 ## Executive Summary

-This document provides comprehensive clinical and statistical justification for the selection of linear regression models (OLS and HuberRegressor) in the Spleen Dimension Prediction System.
+This document provides clinical and statistical justification for the selection of linear regression models (OLS and HuberRegressor) in the Spleen Dimension Prediction System.
 The choice prioritizes **interpretability, clinical safety, robustness, and regulatory compliance** over raw predictive accuracy.

 ---